JaapN/ProgrammeerProject/README.md

-Growing up in a digital era: measures of child-being, their relationship with each other, and their relationship with the digital era – how does the number of Internet users of a country correlate with the different measures of child well-being?
+Exploration of educational field distribution by mapping of average student skills, employment rate, personal earnings and life satisfaction – investigating educational profile correlations with seemingly generic variables?
 @author: Jaap Nieuwenhuizen

 •	what problem will be solved for the user:

-The user will be able to explore the child well-being data from the OECD website with a map colored by percentage of Internet users per country and barcharts with the full child well-being data of the respective country.
-The map allows the user to select a country based on the number of Internet users it has and explore its child well-being data in more detail.
-It implies a connection between child well-being and Internet; this is all but confirmed however.
-The linked barcharts nonetheless attempt to allow the user to explore the relationship between Internet users (or Internet infrastructure more in general) and measures of child well-being as well.
-Arguably more interesting is that there will also be more graphs displaying the relationship between the different measures of child well-being, such as literacy and birth weight.
+The user will be able to colour the world/Europe with a variety of predictors.
+There are no assumptions about the correlation and causation direction.
+The data is from the OECD website, the predictors being measures of Better Life Index.
+When clicking on a country, full barchart information will pop up with the full graduate field distribution data of the respective country (if there is any data).
+The map allows the user to select a country based on the number of the selected general variable, and explore its child well-being data in more detail.
+It implies a connection between the general variable and the country's grad field distribution; this is all but confirmed however.
+The linked barcharts nonetheless attempt to allow the user to explore the relationship between the selected general variable and graduate field distribution.
+Arguably more interesting is that there will also be more graphs displaying the relationship between the different general better life index measures.

-I'm still fairly uncertain how intuitive this map-barchart combination is for a user however... a more concisive connection between child well-being and Internet has to be established first.
-Or perhaps different data has to be used to color the worldmap with.

 •	what features will be available to solve the problem: